devconcept/multer-gridfs-storage/README.md

 The mongodb connection uri.

 A string pointing to the database used to store the incoming files.
-This must be a standard mongodb [connection string](https://docs.mongodb.com/manual/reference/connection-string).
+This must be a standard mongodb [connection string][connection-string].

 With this option the module will create a mongodb connection for you instead.